Web3-Pi/web3-pi-imager/README.md

 If you’d like to contribute to the Web3 Pi Imager project, please follow the instructions provided in the [Contributing Guide](CONTRIBUTING.md).

+---

+## Disclaimer

+Raspberry Pi is a trademark of Raspberry Pi Ltd. The use of this trademark here is solely for descriptive purposes.

+---

 ## License

 This project is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).